 - Drop by heaping tablespoons onto prepared baking sheets.
 I use this medium scoop to measure.

 - Bake for 10-12 minutes or until springs back.
-Allow to cool on sheets 1-2 minutes.
+Allow cooling on sheets 1-2 minutes.
 Remove to cooling racks to cool completely.

-- Place half of cookies upside down.
+- Place half of the cookies upside down.
 Top with a generous sized amount of filling.
-Place second cookie on top.
+Place the second cookie on top.